polkadot-developers/polkadot-docs/develop/integrations/oracles.md

 ## What is a Blockchain Oracle?

-An oracle is a bridge that brings real-world data onto the blockchain for use by decentralized applications.
-Since blockchains are isolated systems, oracles can interact with external data sources such as price feeds, HTTP requests, and other off-chain information.
+Oracles enable blockchains to access external data sources.
+Since blockchains operate as isolated networks, they cannot natively interact with external systems - this limitation is known as the "blockchain oracle problem."
+Oracles solves this by extracting data from external sources (like APIs, IoT devices, or other blockchains), validating it, and submitting it on-chain.

-Think of oracles as trusted messengers between the decentralized blockchain world and traditional data sources.
-They can range from simple, centralized solutions where a single trusted entity provides data to complex decentralized networks where multiple providers stake assets and face penalties for incorrect data submission.
+While simple oracle implementations may rely on a single trusted provider, more sophisticated solutions use decentralized networks where multiple providers stake assets and reach consensus on data validity.
+Typical applications include DeFi price feeds, weather data for insurance contracts, and cross-chain asset verification.

 ## Oracle Implementations